sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

     }
     ```

-    > NOTE: While the `fusionClient` configuration is otional, without it the code host connection uses `git p4`, which has performance issues so we strongly recommend `p4-fusion`.
+    > NOTE: While the `fusionClient` configuration is optional, without it the code host connection uses `git p4`, which has performance issues so we strongly recommend `p4-fusion`.

-    Details of all `p4-fusion` configuration fields can be seen [here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@2a716bd70c294acf1b3679b790834c4dea9ea956/-/blob/schema/perforce.schema.json?L84).
+    Details of all `p4-fusion` configuration fields can be seen [here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@2a716bd70c294acf1b3679b790834c4dea9ea956/-/blob/schema/perforce.schema.json?L84-147).

 1. Click **Add repositories**.